 If you have any questions about my stories ("Does this world you've created have this particular custom?"), feel free to e-mail me.

-My stories are shared universes: anyone is free to create noncommercial derivative works and fan works based on my fiction.
+My stories are shared universes: anyone is free to create works inspired by them.
 Works by other creators that are set in my shared universes are produced without my help (except insofar as other creators sometimes ask me, "Does such-and-such occur in the society you've written about?").
 My series are plotted out by the time I begin publishing them, so any coincidences between other creators' works and my later works in the same series just go to show that (1) any plot in the world that has ever been written, has been written more than once, and (2) my readers are really, really good at picking up on foreshadowing by me.
 So I'm not feeding them storylines, and they're not feeding me storylines.
 (Believe me, my Muse keeps me busy enough as it is.)